timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-policy.md

 data is continually being added to the underlying hypertable.
 For stock data, like the kind used in this tutorial, an automatic refresh policy is extremely useful.

-Using the automated [continuous aggregate policy][auto-refresh] for updating continuous aggregate data allows you to "set it, and forget it" and guaruntees new data will be materialized overtime.
+Using the automated [continuous aggregate policy][auto-refresh] to update continuous aggregate data allows you to "set it, and forget it" and guaruntees new data will be materialized over time.

-Let's create an auto-updating policy for our continuous aggregate `stock_candlestick_daily` that runs every three days, and refreshes aggregated data from the past week:
+In the next command, create an auto-updating policy for the continuous aggregate `stock_candlestick_daily`.
+The refresh job runs every 3 days, and refreshes aggregated data from the past week:

 ```sql
 SELECT add_continuous_aggregate_policy('stock_candlestick_daily',